SAJIB3489/mathematical-algorithms/week2-signals-matlab /README.md

 ![image](/week2-signals-matlab%20/different-types-signals-plot.jpg)

-# Short description of each Singals
+# Short description of each Singal

 #### 1. Unit Impulse Signal
 I understand that the impulse signal is zero everywhere except at ``t=0``, where it has an infinitely large value.
 In MATLAB it is shown as a single spike at zero.